dorianps/LINDA/README.md

 **Available prediction models:**
 _Currently a model trained on 60 patients from Penn is used.
-The model works at a maximum resolution of 2mm and contains three hierarchical steps (6mm, 4mm, 2mm).
-Other models might be available in the future._
+The internal prediction engine works with 2mm voxel resolution.
+This does not mean your images need to be 2mm, any resolution should work._

+*****
+## Support:
+Best way to keep track of bugs or failures is to open a [New Issue](https://github.com/dorianps/LINDA/issues) on the Github system.
+You can also contact the author via email: dorian dot pustina at uphs dot upenn dot edu (translate from english).
+If the automatic segmentation is produced by is erronous, please send (i) your T1 image and (ii) the segmentation produced by LINDA in native space.
 *****
 ## Example:
 `source('/data/myfolder/stroke/LINDA/linda_predict.R')`